LinkedInAttic/adfullssl/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-The license information on third-party code is included in `third-party.txt`.
+The license information on third-party code is included in `NOTICE`.